LeemanGeophysicalLLC/testing-with-python/testing_basics.md

 in the documentation.

 ### Run the existing test suite
-* First, look at the tests file - with a single test currently implemented.
+* First, look at the tests file - with a single test currently.
 * Remind students of the Four-Phase testing we are doing.
 * Open a terminal (or Anaconda Prompt).
 * Run the command `pytest` and let the suite run.